-The ending of the story is set, but the narrative style can be chosen.
+The ending of the story is set, but the way of narration can be chosen.

 王小新